Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Can you imagine?

-Okay, but I mean, at least that I can see the basis for.
+Okay, but I mean, at least that I can see the basis for, you know,

-But at least it's going to cause spasm.
+Yeah.
+But at least that it's going to cause spasms.

 Okay.